 - Mix until smooth or batter is even.
 Batter might be a little grainy due to almond flour.

 - Pour batter into pan and spread it evenly into sides.

 - Let cool and sprinkles with more cocoa, powdered sugar, or even chocolate sauce if desired.
 Dip into your hot chocolate and enjoy!

-To make egg free, use 2 tsp egg replacer mixed with 2-3 tbsp water.
+To make egg free, use 2 teaspoon egg replacer mixed with 2-3 tablespoon water.

-If batter is too dry, add in 1-2 tbsp coconut milk again.
+If batter is too dry, add in 1-2 tablespoon coconut milk again.

 For less sugar use real unsweetened cocoa powder versus hot chocolate but you might want to add honey in more chocolate chips for a little more sweetness but still less sugar.

 - Prep Time: 10 min

 - Cook Time: 35 min

 These two Hot Chocolate Brownies recipes are super moist and delicious!
 You can make them super sweet or keep them taste more bitter and rich with dark chocolate.
 You’re call!
 But you must, I repeat you MUST dunk them in hot chocolate for the best results!
 Just sayin..